North Key Largo, Florida

 North Key Largo is an unincorporated area and census-designated place (CDP) in Monroe County, Florida, United States.
 The population was 1,431 at the 2020 census, up from 1,244 in 2010.
 It includes two private clubs, the Ocean Reef Club and the Key Largo Anglers Club, and is reached from the mainland via the Card Sound Bridge.

 Geography

-North Key Largo is located in the northern part of the Florida Keys at (25.289586, -80.306813).
+North Key Largo is located in the northern part of the Florida Keys.
 It occupies the northern 13 mi of the island of Key Largo and is bordered to the south by the community of Key Largo.
 To the west, separating the island from the mainland, are Barnes Sound and Card Sound.
 Palo Alto Key is to the north, and the Atlantic Ocean is to the east.

 According to the United States Census Bureau, the North Key Largo CDP has a total area of 19.6 sqmi, of which 18.6 sqmi are land and 1.0 sqmi, or 5.07%, is water.